 5. Clearwater Beach, Florida

-Clearwater Beach certainly lives up to its name with calm, clear waters and soft, white sand.
+Clearwater Beach certainly lives up to its name as it’s one of the best clear water beaches in the US.
+With its calm, clear waters and soft, white sand it’s certainly a dreamy destination.
 This laid-back seaside retreat on a barrier island has been named the best beach in the United States numerous times.

 While most people come for the swimming, many also come for the chill beach town vibes and abundance of things to do such as jet-skiing, snorkeling, parasailing, and paddleboarding.

 The beachfront promenade buzzes with activity and there are cute little eateries and cafes nearby.
 Every evening, a mini-festival with buskers takes place at Pier 60 and this is also a great place to watch one of the beautiful sunsets the area is known for.